-- 1. BSA Tour Plan - 2.
-Scout Medication Log/Routine Drug Administration Record - 3.
-Adult BSA and Texas Youth Protection Certification Copy - 4.
-Adult Leader Registration Card Copy - 5.
-Annual Health & Medical Records Copy for ALL ATTENDING FOR THE WEEK - 6.
+- 1. Scout Medication Log/Routine Drug Administration Record - 2.
+Adult BSA Youth Protection Certification Copy - 3.
+Adult Leader Registration Card Copy - 4.
+Annual Health & Medical Records Copy for ALL ATTENDING FOR THE WEEK - 5.
 Out of Council Units ONLY Proof of Accident Insurance

 In order to comply with the Texas Youth Camp Safety and Health Act, all leaders need to ensure that all adults who will be in camp are listed on the adult leader roster.
-It must be submitted to the Rio Grande Council Office no later than May 19, 2018.
-Also, be prepared to participate in the Texas Youth Protection Training at camp.
+It must be submitted to the Rio Grande Council Office no later than May 7, 2021 or at the Leader Orientation at Camp Perry on May 8, 2021.